zlmonroe/SER322GameDatabase/README.md

 since he does not have alec as a friend (testing add friend).</br>

 From there view any panel.
-Including characters, add new player, etc.</br>
+Including:</br>
+"My Profile"</br>
+Basic account info</br>
+"My Characters"</br>
+A breakdown of your characters</br>
+"Community"</br>
+Look for new friends and query info about your current ones</br>
+"Game Wiki"</br>
+Look up things about the game</br>

+Resource Documents:</br>
+These scripts are the sql versions of what the java generates.
+They are available inside the resource page</br>
 </br>
 There are 4 scripts that have to do with initializing/maintaining the db.</br>
 These are:</br>